fcampelo/ChocoLattes/README.md

 This routine also works for for individual CVs. ;-)

-**NOTE**: The current version inserts an rCharts-based summary plot at the top of the page.
+**NOTE**: The current version inserts an rCharts-based summary plot at the top of the page, which makes the resulting HTML much heavier.
 If you want to remove the plot, just comment the command “.plotChart(Mypubs)” in the __.Rmd__ script (line 86).

 That's all!
 Cheers,